athungtong/-HRVmass/README.md

 You may add more index by modifying the file processfile.m.

 The output is a mat file contain all setting and hrv results as well as R time and RR interval .
-The results can be used for further study (for example, HRV vs a diseases).
+The results can be used for further study (for example, HRV vs diseases).